SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

 realized that deep learning is not a simple beast to tame and it comes with its own kinds of problems, especially if you want to use it in a production setting.
-In particular, the concept of [technical debt](https://research.google/pubs/pub43146/) was invented to indicate the significant maintenance costs at a system level that it takes to run machine learning in production.
+In particular, the concept of [technical debt](https://research.google/pubs/pub43146/) was invented to indicate the significant maintenance costs at a system level that are needed to run machine learning in production.
 MLOps should very much be seen as the response to the concept of technical debt, namely that we should develop methods, processes, and tools (with inspiration from classical DevOps) to counter the problems we run into when working with deep learning models.

-It is important to note that all the concepts and tools that have been developed for MLOps can be used together with more classical machine learning models (think K-nearest neighbor, Random forest, etc.), however, deep learning comes with its own set of problems which mostly have to do with the sheer size of the data and models we are working with.
+It is important to note that all the concepts and tools that have been developed for MLOps can be used together with more classical machine learning models (think K-nearest neighbor, Random forest, etc.).
+However, deep learning comes with its own set of problems which mostly have to do with the sheer size of the data and models we are working with.
 For these reasons, we are focusing on working with deep learning models in this course.